Shop Smart, Save Money (2018 TV series)

-Shop Smart Save Money is a British topical series broadcast on Channel 5.
+Shop Smart: Save Money is a British topical series that was broadcast on Channel 5.
 Each week the series delivers the latest deals, offers, tips and tricks to make sure that each week "British shoppers are getting the very best value for money."
-It is presented by Gaby Roslin and Alexis Conran.
+It was presented by Gaby Roslin, Fiona Phillips and later Alexis Conran.
+The name of the programme was reused for the new iteration of The Gadget Show in 2023.

 Production

-Shop Smart: Save Money is produced by True North Productions.
+Shop Smart: Save Money was produced by True North Productions.
 The programme debuted on Channel 5 in June 2018.

-The programme is presented by Gaby Roslin and Alexis Conran.
+The programme was presented by Gaby Roslin, Fiona Phillips and later Alexis Conran.
 Also in the programme is Andy Webb as the "Deal Detective".